krustlet/krustlet/docs/topics/configuration.md

 * Environment variables take precedence over the configuration file

-This allows you to conveniently override individual settings from a configuration file, for example by writing `MAX_PODS=200 krustlet-wascc` or `krustlet-wascc --max-pods 200`.
+This allows you to conveniently override individual settings from a configuration file, for example by writing `MAX_PODS=200 krustlet-wasi` or `krustlet-wasi --max-pods 200`.

 If you specify node labels in multiple places, the collections are _not_
 combined: the place with the highest precedence takes effect and all others are